guidoenr/imgbb-uploader/README.md

 - Maximum Size of image:`15MB`
 - Maximum images p/hour: `20`

+> This also works on **windows**, i didn't test it, but i know the `syscalls` that the go libraries does are the same in windows, so you will have no issues at the moment of adding this binary in your terminal.

 ## Requirements
 - You must set the `IMGBB_API_KEY` (as a local env) with your api key obtained from [ImgBB Free API](https://api.imgbb.com/).
 Example:
   ```bash